 Strategic Talent Influences

-Speaking from ‘hands-on’ experience of the current market, the overriding factors for gaining or retaining a Candidate typically pivot on either a remuneration package or career advancement potential.
-Unfortunately the emphasis is usually on the former; remuneration, a reason that should not be the overriding factor when selecting a career prospect.
+Prior to the pandemic, overriding factors for gaining or retaining a candidate typically pivoted on either a remuneration package or career advancement potential.
+Unfortunately, the emphasis was usually on the former; remuneration, a reason that should not have been the overriding factor when selecting a career prospect.

-A large percentage of the workforce in Ireland has not made a career move over the last few years and have not seen large salary increments that they could typically have made if the economy had been in a more stable and prosperous position.
-With this strong theme in the market of available salary lifts, people are searching for new career prospects, in droves, looking to benefit from it.
+However, COVID has resulted in a large percentage of the workforce in Ireland not being able to make a career move due to the uncertainty.
+The impact the pandemic has had on businesses has also meant a lot of employees have missed out on large salary increments that could typically have been made if the economy had been in a more stable and prosperous position.
+This strong theme in a more demanding market of opportunities and higher salaries has meant more people are searching for new career prospects and looking to benefit from it.

 Counter Offer Challenges